Raising the Floor: Tools That Helped Me Function Again

 If labs or symptoms hint at gaps, shore them up slowly and retest.

+Capacity first, expression later.
 Scaled to the body I have now, not what I think it should be.
+This is what got me moving again without backlash:

+Going brief and targeted everyday is what builds capacity...
+Don't do heroic workouts you can’t recover from.
 Translate their big-engine advice into your current bandwidth.
 Your dose is your dose.

 The Tools That Slice Through Noise

 Not all data you find online is good, relevant, or even applicable to your case.
 Learn to filter like your life depends on it.
-Check primary literature to sanity-check claims.
+Check primary literature for sanity-check claims.
 Seek opposing viewpoints to escape echo chambers.
 When the takes get loud, these are the places I check before changing anything:

 General